-Job description: Obtain, analyse and present different forms of intelligence in support of our aircraft and other military assets operating in hostile environments across the globe
+You'll obtain, analyse and present different forms of intelligence to support our staff in hostile environments.

 - Satellite technology analyst

 2 A-levels (at grade A-C) or 3 Highers or equivalent, plus 5 GCSE/SCEs at Grade C/2 minimum or equivalent including English language and a grade B/1 in maths.
 Please note: the RAF does not accept A-levels in Critical Thinking or General Studies at any grade.

 Whether or not you were born in the United Kingdom, you should have resided there for the five years immediately preceding your application.

 The RAF’s Intelligence specialisation gathers, analyses and provides defence intelligence – in both peace and war.

 It’s a highly specialised field that offers exciting opportunities within a fast-moving, international environment.

 After your training, you will be posted to the Air Warfare Centre at RAF Waddington in Lincolnshire to undertake air intelligence duties.

 Following this, you could be attached to the Tactical Imagery Wing, where your abilities will be tested to the full as you manage the rapid interpretation of incoming reconnaissance imagery.